roc-lang/rbt/docs/adrs/006-jobs.md

 ```

 This would search through the host system's `PATH` to find a `gunzip` binary.
+By making these assumptions explicit, we can provide a list of tools needed to run a successful build to help new contributors to a project get set up more easily.

 You can also use tools to source other tools: